-After you have sustained an injury, your next steps may be pivotal in the event of a future legal claim.
+After you have sustained an injury in Columbia, South Carolina, your next steps may be pivotal in the event of a future legal claim.
 While every case is unique, consider some of the following steps:

 - Contact 911: After a motor vehicle accident, or if you have fallen and require immediate medical care, you need to call 911.
 Police officers and emergency medical personnel cannot provide valuable assistance, but they will typically create reports of their observations of the scene, gather names of witnesses, and provide valuable information for a legal claim down the road.